MMHA Month Recap: Perinatal Mood Disorders, Sharing Your Story, & Simplifying Motherhood *BONUS RESOURCES INSIDE*

 I just kind of wanted to do a recap.
 This is week one of Maternal Mental Health Month and we've had some exciting things going on out there online and everything.
 There was the #realmotherhood challenge.
 There's a hashtag going around, #noshame.
 Cause we all know that parenthood, motherhood is hard.
 And we all have different challenges and struggles.
 And I think the more we talk about it the better.

-And for those of you that don't know about the different, you know, the number one complication of childbirth is a postpartum mood or anxiety disorder.
-So, that's anything like postpartum depression, postpartum anxiety, postpartum bipolar disorder.
+And for those of you that don't know about the difference, you know, the number one complication of childbirth is a postpartum mood or anxiety disorder.
+So, that's anything like postpartum depression, postpartum anxiety, or postpartum bipolar disorder.
 And this can be anytime within that first year.
 I'm sorry, yeah it happens within that first year postpartum, including during pregnancy it can start.
 And so I think I said, so perinatal mood or anxiety disorders, which is postpartum depression, anxiety, bipolar disorder, obsessive compulsive disorder (or you'll hear OCD), postpartum psychosis.

 Which we had a great interview with Jennifer Moyer, the author of A Mother's Climb Out of Darkness.
 So, if you didn't catch that, you should definitely catch that.
 It's there on my Facebook feed.
 But then also will be going up on the blog with a transcript with it, which will be great.